DoctorKhan/The-Human-Experiment-Book/src/95_archive/06_method_braiding_myth_and_science.md

-# Method: Braiding Myth and Science
+# Chapter 17: Method: Braiding Myth and Science

 This method treats myth as structured cultural memory and science as the testing and measurement lens.
 Use both without forcing either to become the other.